inzynierka-ai/verse-monorepo/apps/backend/app/services/game_engine/README.md

 Located in the `orchestrators/` directory, these are services that coordinate the game flow:

 1. **GameInitializer**
-   - Coordinates the generation of World and Player Character
+   - Coordinates the generation of Story and Player Character
-   - Takes WorldGenerationInput from the user
+   - Takes StoryGenerationInput from the user
-   - Produces InitialGameState with World and PlayerCharacter
+   - Produces InitialGameState with Story and PlayerCharacter
    - Entry point for starting a new game

 2. **StoryController** (planned)
    - Maintains the game state, including:
-   - World facts and rules
+   - Story facts and rules
    - Character relationships and memories
    - Game history and important events
    - Current narrative state